 Do not put a rear-facing child seat in a forward-facing position.
-If an infant faces forward, they could be very seriously injured during a frontal collision.
+If placed facing forward, an infant could be very seriously injured during a frontal collision.

-Installing an Infant Seat With a Lap/ Shoulder Belt
+Installing a Rear-Facing Child Seat with a Lap/Shoulder Belt

 The lap/shoulder belts in the outer back seats have a locking mechanism that must be activated to secure a child seat.